dongbln/ApacheCassandra/README.md

 ## Cassandra Keyspaces
 The name of keyspace is case-sensitive and in general, we specify the keyspaces in lower case, however if required to have in upper case, you need to put the keypaces name in the qutation e.g., "MyKeySpace".
 #### Cassandra Create Keyspaces (For more than one node)
- - Type the following to allow a keyspace to span across more than one data center (dc):
+ - Type the following to allow a keyspace to span across more than one data center (dc) with the number of its replication factor:
  - `CREATE KEYSPACE user`
    `WITH REPLICATION = { 'class':'NetworkTopologyStrategy','dc1':3,'dc2':2};`